temporalio/documentation/docs/node/activities.md

 <!--SNIPSTART nodejs-hello-activity {"enable_source_link": false}-->
 <!--SNIPEND-->

-You may `import { Context } from '@temporalio/activity'` which offers useful utilities for Activity functions such as sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities)).
+You may `import { Context } from '@temporalio/activity'` which offers useful utilities for Activity functions such as sleeping, heartbeating, cancellation, and retrieving metadata (see [docs on Activity Context utilities](#activity-context-utilities) below).

 ## How to import and use Activities in a Workflow

-You can call the above `greet()` Activity in a Workflow as shown below, assuming that the `greet` function is in the `lib/activities.js` file.
+You must first retrieve an Activity from an "Activity Handle" before you can call it.
 Note that we only import the type of our activities, the TypeScript compiler will drop the import statement on compilation.

 <!--SNIPSTART nodejs-hello-workflow {"enable_source_link": false}-->